Silverwood Lake is a recreational hot spot in Southern California, especially if you have in mind fishing for stripers, trout and largemouth bass.

 There are some more spectacular fishing spots and amazing views around Silverwood Lake if you’re up for a hike.

-This fairly large reservoir is fed by the California aqueduct system (the highest reservoir in the state water project) and a few mountain streams in the drainage of the West Fork Mojave River.
+This fairly large reservoir is fed by the California aqueduct system (the highest reservoir in the state water project) and a few mountain streams in the West Fork Mojave River drainage.

-With those combined water sources, it can be surprisingly cool, which makes it perfect on a hot summer day.
+Those combined water sources can be surprisingly cool, making it perfect on a hot summer day.

 Striped Bass Fishing

 Stripers can get big at Lake Silverwood.
 Think wall-hanging, potentially record-sized fish topping 30 pounds and once in a great while 40 pounds.

 There are often good numbers of them in the lake, with plenty of 2- to 5-pounders as well as the more elusive monster striped bass.

 One reason there are some really big stripers at Silverwood Lake is that it’s planted with larger numbers of trout in the fall and spring months.

 Those stocking truck visits might as well be the ringing of the dinner bell for big stripers.
 These big predatory fish can be found closer to shore in the days after a stocking event.